YagizEbil/surriculum/README.md

 This repository is a fork of the original Surriculum project, updated and maintained by BEFICENT (Bilal M. G.).
 The updates include:

-- Added support for the Data Science and Analytics (DSA) program
+- Added support for the Data Science and Analytics (DSA) program and additional majors (MAN, PSIR, PSY, VACD)
 - Fixed graduation requirements checking functionality
 - Updated course lists for all programs
 - Improved basic science and engineering credit calculation